theodoreb/dropletOnce/API.md

 <dd><p>Ensures a JavaScript callback is only executed once on a set of elements.</p>
 <p>Filters a NodeList or array of elements, removing those already processed
 by a callback with a given id.
-This method adds the data-drupal-once attribute on DOM elements.
+This method adds a <code>data-once</code> attribute on DOM elements.
 The value of this attribute identifies if a given callback has been executed on that element.</p>
 </dd>